 Our Medical Dog Program is growing!
 Please check back soon to meet our other canine caregivers.

-How can I meet Ralph?
+How can I meet a medical dog?

 How is the Medical Dog Program different from the Prescription Pets Program?

 While both programs make a world of difference for kids and teens in our hospital, their aims are slightly different.
 The dogs in the Medical Dog Program are specially trained service dogs who work with clinical staff.
 These hospital dogs can help calm patients during certain procedures, encourage kids to get up and move around even when they're feeling sick, comfort kids who have experienced trauma and even ease patients' fears by demonstrating how to take medications.
 In order to request assistance from a medical dog, the child's provider must have a clinical goal in mind and then request a visit through the medical chart.
 The child life team then evaluates the request and works to accommodate it according to medical needs and availability.

 Prescription pets are Children's Colorado's beloved four-legged volunteers who work with their humans to bring cheer and joy to patients in our hospital by visiting patients in common areas and patient rooms.
 Many of these friendly pups and their owners visit our hospital at Anschutz Medical Campus several times per week.
 (They also visit our locations at South Campus in Highlands Ranch and Colorado Springs.)
 Just like our medical dogs, prescription pets make the hospital feel more comfortable for patients who are away from their own pets or who could benefit from a friendly presence.
 Unlike medical dogs, prescription pets cannot be present during a patient’s exam or procedure.